tarantool/tntcxx/doc/tntcxx_api.rst

 Connector class
 ---------------

+..  cpp:class:: template<class BUFFER, class NetProvider = DefaultNetProvider<BUFFER>> \
+                class Connector;

     The ``Connector`` class is a template class that defines a connector client which can handle many connections to Tarantool instances asynchronously.

     To instantiate a client, you should specify the buffer and the network provider implementations as template parameters.

-Class signature:

-..  code-block:: cpp

-    template<class BUFFER, class NetProvider = DefaultNetProvider<BUFFER>>
-    class Connector;

 You can either implement your own buffer or network provider or use the default ones.

     The default connector instantiation looks as follows:

     ..  code-block:: cpp

         using Buf_t = tnt::Buffer<16 * 1024>;
         using Net_t = DefaultNetProvider<Buf_t >;
         Connector<Buf_t, Net_t> client;

 Public methods